 California Interspousal Transfer Deed Form

-California interspousal transfer deed conveys interest in a property shared by a married couple to just one spouse.
-This conveyance instrument is commonly used in divorce proceedings to shelter one spouse from the other’s poor credit, if the home is refinanced, or to add a spouse to a property’s title.
-This transfer is usually exempt from property transfer taxes, potentially making it an advantageous way to convey property.
+California interspousal transfer deed conveys interest in a property shared by a married couple to just one spouse or vice versa.
+It is commonly used to add or remove a spouse from a property title, or to transfer real estate in a divorce or as a gift.
+This transfer is usually exempt from property transfer taxes, making it an advantageous way to convey property.

-California interspousal transfer deed conveys interest in a property shared by a married couple to just one spouse.
-This conveyance instrument is commonly used in divorce proceedings to shelter one spouse from the other’s poor credit, if the home is refinanced, or to add a spouse to a property’s title.
-This transfer is usually exempt from property transfer taxes, potentially making it an advantageous way to convey property.
+California interspousal transfer deed conveys interest in a property shared by a married couple to just one spouse or vice versa.
+It is commonly used to add or remove a spouse from a property title, or to transfer real estate in a divorce or as a gift.
+This transfer is usually exempt from property transfer taxes, making it an advantageous way to convey property.

 1. Home »